apache/zeppelin/docs/development/writingzeppelininterpreter.md

 ### 0.6.0 and later
 Inside of a notebook, `%[INTERPRETER_GROUP].[INTERPRETER_NAME]` directive will call your interpreter.
-Note that the first interpreter configuration in zeppelin.interpreters will be the default one.

 You can omit either [INTERPRETER\_GROUP] or [INTERPRETER\_NAME].
 If you omit [INTERPRETER\_NAME], then first available interpreter will be selected in the [INTERPRETER\_GROUP].
 Likewise, if you skip [INTERPRETER\_GROUP], then [INTERPRETER\_NAME] will be chosen from default interpreter group.